tezos/tezos/docs/whitedoc/michelson.rst

-If the partial result pattern does not actually match the result of the interpretation, then the result of the whole rule is equivalent to the one for the explicit ``FAIL`` instruction.
+If the partial result pattern does not actually match the result of the interpretation, then the result of the whole rule is equivalent to the one for the explicit ``FAILWITH`` instruction.
 Again, this case does not happen on well-typed programs, as explained in the next section.

 Format of patterns